 (3) There are also grounds for taking action against an authorised health professional under this Division if the health professional requests that the action be taken.

+[Section 28 amended: No. 27 of 2019 s.
+177.]

 29. CEO may impose conditions, suspend or cancel authority

 (1) If the CEO considers that there are grounds for taking action against an authorised health professional under this Division the CEO may, by giving written notice to the health professional —